Generating French virtual commuting network at municipality level: Statistical tools

 \subsection{An indicator to assess the change.}

-We need an indicator to compare the simulated commuting network and the observed commuting network.
-Let $R\in \mathrm{M}_{n_1\times n_2}(\mathbb{N})$ a commuting network when $R_{ij}$ is the number of commuters from the municipality $i$ to the municipality $j$.
-Let $S\in \mathrm{M}_{n_1\times n_2}(\mathbb{N})$ another commuting network of the same municipalities.
-We can compute the number of common commuters between $R$ and $S$ (Eq. \ref{NCC}) and the number of commuters in $R$ (Eq. \ref{NC}):
+It is necessary to have an indicator to compare the simulated commuting network and the observed commuting network (data set 1 in section \ref{observeddata}).
+Let $R\in \mathrm{M}_{n_1\times n_2}(\mathbb{N})$ represent the observed commuting network when $R_{ij}$ represents the number of commuters from municipality $i$ to municipality $j$.
+Let $S\in \mathrm{M}_{n_1\times n_2}(\mathbb{N})$ represent a simulated commuting network for the same municipalities.
+We can calculate the number of common commuters between $R$ and $S$ (Eq. \ref{NCC}) and the number of commuters in $R$ (Eq. \ref{NC}):

-From (Eq. \ref{NCC}) and (Eq. \ref{NC}) we compute the S{\o}rensen similarity index \citep{Sorensen1948}.
-This index makes sense since it corresponds to the common part of commuters between $R$ and $S$.
-Then we call it common part of commuters ($CPC$) (Eq. \ref{CPC}):
+From (Eq. \ref{NCC}) and (Eq. \ref{NC}) we calculate the S{\o}rensen similarity index \cite{Sorensen1948}.
+This index is suitable because it corresponds to the common part of commuters between $R$ and $S$.
+Thus it is called the common part of commuters (CPC) (Eq. \ref{CPC}):

-It has been chosen for its intuitive explanatory power: it's a similarity coefficient which gives the likeness degree between two networks.
-It is ranging from a value of 0, for which there aren't any commuters flows in common in the two networks, to a value of 1 when all commuters flows are exactly identical in the two networks.
+This index has been chosen for its intuitive explanatory power, as it is a similarity coefficient that provides the likeness degree between two networks.
+The index ranges from a value of zero, for which there are no any commuter flows in common in the two networks, to a value of one, when all commuter flows are identical between the two networks.